Contrasting Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

 |2.20

-Vontier currently has a consensus price target of $40.25, suggesting a potential upside of 24.11%.
-Badger Meter has a consensus price target of $67.25, suggesting a potential downside of 26.67%.
-Given Vontier’s stronger consensus rating and higher possible upside, analysts plainly believe Vontier is more favorable than Badger Meter.
+Vontier presently has a consensus target price of $40.25, suggesting a potential upside of 17.59%.
+Badger Meter has a consensus target price of $67.25, suggesting a potential downside of 32.10%.
+Given Vontier’s stronger consensus rating and higher possible upside, research analysts clearly believe Vontier is more favorable than Badger Meter.

 6.1% of Vontier shares are owned by institutional investors.
 Comparatively, 85.9% of Badger Meter shares are owned by institutional investors.
-0.8% of Badger Meter shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+0.8% of Badger Meter shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary